XIRZC/REAnnotor/README.md

-# Annotation Software for AirVLN Referring Expression
+# Annotation Software for VLN Referring Expression

-This is an annotation software applying to AirVLN dataset for annotating referring objects in the instruction for each navigation step.
+This is an annotation software applying to VLN dataset for annotating referring objects in the instruction for each navigation step.

 ![ScreenShots](resources/screenshots.png)